C0d3-16/C0d3-16/README.md

 <p align='center'>
 </p>

 <div size='20px'> Hi!
-My name is Juan Pablo Thank You for taking the time to view my GitHub Profile :smile:
+My name is Juan Pablo, thank you for taking the time to view my GitHub Profile :smile:
 </div>

 <h2> About Me